Biomaker/Gametophyte-Fern-photography-2018/Engineering.md

 The main gain from this conversion is that we will then be able to use mirror lock-up to reduce vibration.
 This is not possible using the infra red remote control.
 We will also avoid losing occasional shutter releases when the sunshine in the room is so bright that the infra red signal get lost in the intensity of the sunshine.
 This has been an issue in summer before.

+The design was copied from <a href="http://www.martyncurrey.com/activating-the-shutter-release/">Martyn Curry's system</a>.

+We did not alter the code on the aruino, as the commands that fired the shutter using the infra red remote control work that same way in triggering this system.

 Below are some photos of the work in progress:

 This is the plate that we used to fix the electronic components down:<br>